 - For each screened in event and scenario, PSA analysts need to check during the development of the probabilistic model if and which multi-unit or multi-source aspects have to be included in the PSA model.
-Some remarks and recommendations on that task are provided below. - The identification process of initiating events and hazard scenarios needs to consider shared systems and connections between units and sources for determining if they can trigger an initiating event for each single unit or source. - The issue of how to structure a site-level PSA model is still subject to research since only limited practical experience has been gained so far.
-Site Level PSA includes single unit PSAs that consider the impact (positive or negative) of the other site units on the accident sequences, fully integrated PSA models that addresses accident sequences that may involve any combination of reactor units and radiological sources, and hybrids of these models.
+Some remarks and recommendation on that task are provided below. - The identification process of initiating events and hazard scenarios needs to consider shared systems and connections between units and sources for determining if they can trigger an initiating event for each single unit or source. - The issue of how to structure a site-level PSA model is still subject to research since only limited practical experience has been gained so far.
 Generally speaking, site-level models can be constructed from existing single unit/single source models, if the separation between the units/sources is highly effective (physical separation, no shared or interconnected systems, including operating systems, dedicated control rooms, dedicated severe accident installations and resources, etc.).
-Otherwise, feasibility of an integrated, site-level model will be investigated.
+Otherwise, an integrated, site-level model will be needed.